Endless waiting.

 Preventable deaths.

-The Elephant: Hospital mismanagement and misplaced priorities have created a staffing shortage.
+Share Your StoryThe Elephant: Hospital & clinic misplaced priorities and mismanagement have created a staffing shortage that impacts patient care.

 The Wall Street Playbook